 At its narrowest point it is only 700 meters wide.
 But the Strait represents a border between Asia and Europe as well as access to global trade for the Black Sea States.
 The Straits represent a strategic chokepoint and represents a huge geopolitical risk.

-Istanbul straddles the two continents, connects two major seas and marks a fusion of European and Asian culture and now numbers 17 million people.
-The city has been the focus of fierce diplomatic intrigue and war for centuries thanks to its unique, valuable location making it an ever tempting target for ambitious rulers and expanding empires.
+Istanbul straddles the two continents, connects two major seas and marks a fusion of European and Asian culture.
+Numbering 17 million people the city has been the focus of fierce diplomatic intrigue and war for centuries.
+The city’s unique, valuable location make it an ever tempting target for ambitious rulers and expanding empires.

 Constantinople and the Eastern Roman Empire

 Istanbul was once called Constantinople.
 Named after its founder the Roman Emperor Constantine it soon became the most powerful and wealthy city in Europe and the pinnacle of the Byzantine Empire.
 A position it claimed for nearly 1000 years until its decline along with the Byzantines.

 The rise of the Ottoman Empire and its invasion of the Byzantine Empire, culminating in the siege and capture of Constantinople in 1453 marked the eclipse of that great power.
 For many scholars the event signaled end of the medieval era in Europe.
 The conquest also represented the rise of a new power that would dominate the Middle East and much of Eastern Europe for centuries.

 The Rise and Fall of the Ottoman Empire